Committees

 Awards and Recognition TOR PDF Icon

-The Awards and Recognition Committee identifies and recommends suitable recipients of various OMA, CMA and other select organizations’ awards as directed by the OMA Board of Directors and/or CEO.
+The Awards and Recognition Committee (ARC) identifies and recommends suitable recipients of various OMA, CMA and other select organizations’ awards as directed by the OMA Board of Directors and/or CEO.

-• Issued 2023 OMA awards
+• Issued 2024 and select 2025 OMA awards

 Members

-• Dr. Cathy Faulds, OMA board chair
+• Dr. Sharon Bal, OMA board chair

 • Dr. Alykhan Abdulla, GASC representative